For 100 to 300 unit operators

 • QuickBooks

-Books are clean, but the rent-to-receivable handoff usually still happens by hand at month-end.
+Books are clean.
+The rent-to-receivable handoff usually still happens by hand at month-end.
+The alerts system closes the loop between rent collection, deposit confirmation, and the books.

 • Excel + email + tenant texts